capogreco/capogreco.github.io/_posts/2022-01-20-audio_picnic_v1.md

 ##	discussion

-within a few minutes, three issues became apparent:
+within a few minutes, four issues became apparent:

+0.	getting connected
-0.	phones sleeping
+0.	staying connected
 0. REPL overload
 0.	amplitude

+###	getting connected

+not everyone was able to connect frictionlessly. all phones were able to connect eventually, but some phones did not support qr codes, and others would search the ip address as a string in a search engine rather than passing it to a web browser as a URL.

-###	phones sleeping
+###	staying connected

 after joining the instrument, many participants reported that, without user interaction, the phone would sleep its screen.  when this happened, the result became unpredictable:
 -	some of the phones stayed connected and active, continuing to make sound,